Programmer25X/CSGO2-Inspired-Environment/README.md

 ## Tools
-- **Blender**: Utilised Image as Planes to implement the storefronts.
+- **Blender**: Utilised Image as Planes to implement the storefronts
-- **Unity**: Built the environment using ProBuilder, prefabs, colliders, post-processing effects, lighting and a skybox.
+- **Unity**: Built the environment using ProBuilder, prefabs, colliders, post-processing effects, lighting and a skybox

 ## Media